 Ah!
 Thanksgiving is upon us!
 And as families gather around tables across America, they will also be huddled in front of televisions to watch the college and NFL football games aired that day.

-As the turkey is being readied, stuffing is being poured into the bird and cranberries are popping in a pot, traditions that include a familial football game are also part of the traditional holiday gathering of relatives near and far.
+As the turkey is being readied, stuffing is being poured into the bird and basted to a golden and succulent perfection and cranberries are popping in a pot, as traditions that include a familial football game are also part of the traditional holiday gathering of relatives near and far.
 Whether played on beaches, farm fields or backyards, competition runs high in these annual events.

 On one play, Uncle Zack couldn’t figure out which